Shells of twisted flag varieties and the Rost invariant: Applications to the Rost invariant

-Since generic points of direct summands of $X_7$ are rational, no shift of the upper motive $M$ of $X_7$ starts in codimension $9$.
-Therefore the Tate motive $\ff_2(9)$, which belongs to the first shell, must be a summand of $M_{k(X_7)}$. \end{proof}
+Since generic points of direct summands of $X_7$ are rational, no shift of $\U(X_7)$ of $X_7$ starts in codimension $9$.
+Therefore the Tate motive $\ff_2(9)$, which belongs to the first shell, must be a summand of $\U(X_7)_{k(X_7)}$. \end{proof}